Transport in Shenzhen: Air

 Donghai Airlines, Shenzhen Airlines and Jade Cargo International are located at Shenzhen Bao'an International Airport.
 The airport is 32 km from central Shenzhen and connects the city with many other parts of China, as well as international destinations.
 The airport also serves as an Asian-Pacific cargo hub for UPS Airlines.
 Shenzhen Donghai Airlines has its head office in the Shenzhen Airlines facility on the airport property.
 SF Airlines has its headquarters in the International Shipping Center.

 Shenzhen is also served by Hong Kong International Airport; ticketed passengers can take ferries from the Shekou Cruise Centre and the Fuyong Ferry Terminal to the HKIA Skypier.
 There are also coach bus services connecting Shenzhen with Hong Kong International Airport.

-There are also heliports in Nanshan District and Yantian District for official use or luxurious service.
+There are also heliports in Nanshan District, Futian District and Yantian District for official use or luxurious service.